The Commie64 was NOT my first. It was just the first one I was able to connect to other computers with, via modem.

 1 PRINT "I AM GOING CRAZY!"
 2 GOTO 1 RUN

 which of course would lead to the computer printing that over and over until someone shut it down.
 Good times.

 I also recall making DOS computers crash by typing in CTTY NUL at the command line.

-In the real world, WWE believes that no matter what our race, religious creed or ethnic background in America, we all share the common bond of being Americans.
+(edited by Mr. Boffo on 7.9.05 2014) In the real world, WWE believes that no matter what our race, religious creed or ethnic background in America, we all share the common bond of being Americans.
 American-Arabs are a part of the fabric of America, and they should be embraced by all of us.